AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

     cd FinRL
     pip install -r requirements.txt

-Install ElegantRL using requirements.txt, or open ElegantRL/setup.py in a text editor and pip install anything you can find under install_requires: gym, matplotlib, numpy, pybullet, torch, opencv-python, box2d-py
+Install ElegantRL using requirements.txt, or open ElegantRL/setup.py in a text editor and pip install anything you can find: gym, matplotlib, numpy, pybullet, torch, opencv-python, and box2d-py.

 Step 4: Configure a PyCharm Project